North Dakota State football schedule 2019: Dates, times, opponents and results | NCAA.com

 North Dakota State won an FCS-record seventh national championship in 2018.
 The Bison aim for No. 8 this year, holding onto the No. 1 spot in the FCS Coaches Poll.

-North Dakota State has won 32 straight games — one game behind its own FCS record — ranging back to Nov.
+North Dakota State has won 33 straight games — tying its own FCS record — ranging back to Nov.
 4, 2017.
-The Bison are 11-0 so far this season and have clinched the MVFC title.
+The Bison finished the regular season 12-0 and clinched the MVFC title.

 North Dakota State Bison: 2019 football schedule